Combinatorial decision-making driven by multicomponent surface condensates: Decision boundary

 To achieve this, we suggest the following construction, outlined in Fig. \ref{fig:sup-universal-approx}.
 First, we consider a linear partition of the Euclidean input plane $\mathbb{R}^{N_\text{in}}$ into $n_\text{p}$ cells.
-For example, a specific instantiation of this would be the Voronoi tesselation of $n_{p}$ prototypical input concentrations, $ \left( \vec{\phi}_\text{in}^{1},\vec{\phi}_\text{in}^{2}, .... , \vec{\phi}_\text{in}^{n_\text{p}} \right) $.
+For example, a specific instantiation of this would be the Voronoi tesselation of $n_{p}$ prototypical input concentrations, $ \left( \vec{\phi}_\text{in}^{1},\vec{\phi}_\text{in}^{2}, \ldots , \vec{\phi}_\text{in}^{n_\text{p}} \right) $.
 Importantly, $n_\text{p} \gg N_\text{out}$ is a free parameter, and as it increases, one can achieve increasingly finer partitioning of the input space.
-With this partitioning, note that pairs of cells share linear decision boundaries and a finite number of \textit{vertices} where 3 or more decision boundaries meet.
+For two-dimensional input, note that with this partitioning, pairs of cells share linear decision boundaries and a finite number of \textit{vertices} where 3 or more decision boundaries meet.

 Following our connection to linear partitions in eq. \ref{eq:linear-score-wta}, we propose including 1 species for each of the $n_p$ classes, which we label as \textit{hidden} species ($N_\text{h}=n_\text{p}$).
 Despite the label name, hidden species are treated similar to outputs, in that interactions between any two hidden species is unfavorable $\chi_{ij}=(1-\delta_{ij})\chi_\text{pen}$ for hidden species $i$ and $j$, where $\chi_\text{pen}\gg0$.
 At strong interactions, this is sufficient to encode for condensates that are each enriched in 1 hidden species and exclude all others.
-As described by eq. \ref{eq:m-n-linear}, the resulting molecular network encodes linear boundaries between condensates enriched in pairs of hidden species $m,n$.
-From the score function eq. \ref{eq:linear-weight-bias}, we see that boundary slopes (weights) and intercepts (biases) are determined by the subset of tunable interactions ($\chi_{km},\mu_{m}^\text{res}$) are freely chosen for $k$ being any input species and $m$ being any hidden species.
+As described by eq. \ref{eq:m-n-linear}, the resulting molecular network encodes linear boundaries between condensates enriched in hidden species $m$ versus hidden species $n$.
+From the score function eq. \ref{eq:linear-weight-bias}, we see that boundary slopes (weights) and intercepts (biases) are determined by the subset of tunable interactions ($\chi_{km},\mu_{m}^\text{res}$) that are freely chosen for $k$ being any input species and $m$ being any hidden species.
 For a desired partitioning, these values can be assigned by the system of linear equations or gradient-descent based approaches.